dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1018: Children’s autonomy is inherent in their rights.
+### T1018: Children’s autonomy and rights should be respected.

 |Support|
 |---|